-The Electronic Throttle Control (ETC) light informs you of a problem with the ETC system.
-If a problem is detected, the light will come on while the engine is running.
-If the light remains lit with the engine running, your vehicle will usually be drivable; however, see an authorized dealer for service as soon as possible.
-If the light is flashing when the engine is running, immediate service is required and you may experience reduced performance, an elevated/rough idle or engine stall, and your vehicle may require towing.
-The light will come on when the ignition is first turned ON and remain on for 15 seconds as a bulb check.
+This light informs you of a problem with the Electronic Throttle Control system.
+If a problem is detected the light will come on while the engine is running.
+If the light remains lit with the engine running your vehicle will usually be drivable, however, see your dealer for service as soon as possible.

+If the light is flashing when the engine is running, immediate service is required and you may experience reduced performance, an elevated/rough idle or engine stall and your vehicle may require towing.
+The light will come on when the ignition is first turned on and remain on for 15 seconds as a bulb check.
 If the light does not come on during starting, have the system checked by an authorized dealer.